 Sportscasters can’t help themselves from comparing sports to war.
 But otherwise, the connection of spectator sports to any kind of work has been almost entirely lost.

 Today’s professional and college sports don’t show off skills that ordinary people need in their jobs, or really, anywhere else in their lives.
+People that can be relevant to their life in general.

 The link between society and a healthy sports scene has been broken, to the detriment of both society and sports.